teezyyoxo/msfs2020-safeModeSwitch/README.md

 I plan on making a batch script version for everyone's convenience, along with an executable of some sort.
 But its easier for you to see what is actually happening with a script, so you know I'm not running any nonsense on your PC.
 That said, **there is no ETA on a non-PowerShell version at this time**.

 # Changelog
+## Version 2.5
+Improved logic and error handling a LOT.
+Script now prints debugging info to terminal (when run in PS, PS ISE, or VS Code).
+Now using gamelaunchhelper.exe for the launch instead of FlightSimulator.exe Resolved issue where the sim would launch when the auto-start chechbox was not checked.
 ## Version 2.4.2
 Added logic for a custom icon for the form that is currently disabled, but "ready".
 Mostly.
 ## Version 2.4.1